 Celebrate St Patrick’s Day by filling up on these festive flavors for a day to remember.
-Start out with Corned Beef & Cabbage, the quintessential St. Pat’s favorite, made easy in the slow cooker, followed by our Guinness Brownies, the deepest, darkest choclatiest brownies ever!
+Start out with corned beef & cabbage, the quintessential St. Pat’s favorite, made easy in the slow cooker.
+For dessert, our Guinness brownies are sure to please with their deep, chocolatey flavor.

 - 3 cups hot water

 - 1 cup flat beer

 - 5-6 peeled and cut carrots, or 1 bag baby carrots

 - 1 head green cabbage, cut into wedges

 Combine water, beer, vinegar, brown sugar and pepper in a crock pot.
 Add onion, corned beef and spice packet.
 Cover and cook on high for 4 hours.
 Add carrots and potatoes and cook for another 3 hours.
 Add cabbage and continue to cook on high for 1 more hour until beef is tender.